Lumi-supercomputer/LUMI-training-materials/docs/2day-20241210/10-ObjectStorage.md

       ![Slide Credentials management web interface (3)](https://462000265.lumidata.eu/2day-20241210/img/LUMI-2day-20241210-10-ObjectStorage/LUMIOCredentialsWebCreate_03.png){ loading=lazy }
     </figure>

-    Click the project for which you want to generate a key, and the column to the right will appear.
+    Click the project for which you want to generate access credentials (called "authentication keys" or "access keys" in the interface), and the column to the right will appear.
-    Chose how long the key should be valid (1 week or 168 hours is the maximum currently, but the life can be extended) and a description for the key.
+    Chose how long the authentication key should be valid (1 week or 168 hours is the maximum currently, but the life can be extended) and a description for the authentication key.
 The latter is useful if you generate multiple keys for different use.
-E.g., for security reasons you may want to use different keys from different machines so that one machine can be disabled quickly if the machine would be compromised or stolen.
+E.g., for security reasons you may want to use different authentication keys from different machines so that one machine can be disabled quickly if the machine would be compromised or stolen.

     Next click on the "Generate key" button, and a new key will appear in the "Available keys" section: